Trusted By:

 • Refining ‘legal speak’ into ‘commercial speak’ – avoiding legal regurgitation

-• The all important second term sheet sense check
+• The all-important second-term sheet sense check

-• Demystifying the Borrower markup
+• Facility agreement training looks at demystifying the Borrower markup

 • Analysing the markup.
 How do you approach reviewing Borrower comments?